 Faculty Senators solicit nominations and conduct faculty votes from the relevant departments for the vacating seat in each Objective.

 The names of the elected candidates are forwarded to GERC and to Academic Affairs so they can notify the State Gen Ed Committee and OSBE staff.

 H. Discipline Group Minutes

 No Minutes will be kept of the Discipline Groups’ meetings since they will answer to and be directed by their statewide counterparts and the staff at the Office of the State Board of Education.

 Bylaws may be amended by a two-thirds vote of the voting members, provided members have received advance notice (one working week) of the proposed changes.
 In the case of an email vote, the motion passes only if eight (8) of the eleven voting members vote for it.
 The UCC must approve all amendments to the bylaws.
 The GERC will review its bylaws within three years of the date of its last review.

-The GERC receives business items from the UCC, and may take up additional business at the discretion of the Chair.
+The GERC receives business items from the UCC, and may take up additional business at its discretion.
 Business not completed by the end of Spring semester will be continued in the following Fall.

 *Robert's Rules of Order, Newly Revised is the authority in all matters not covered by these bylaws and/or approved operating procedures.